Windows File Management

 Still, synchronizing files is a straightforward task that can be easily automated with the right software.
 One in which I can define which directories are being synchronized, which files or patterns are supposed to be skipped (to save time), and under which conditions a file may be overwritten.
 I initially employed a Freeware program which suffered from the bug that it sifted through all directories, even those that I explicitly excluded from the procedure, leading to unacceptable waiting times of more than half an hour.
 It was not supported any longer, so I decided to abandon it in favor of something new.
 I found SyncBackSE, which is not only a lot faster because it really skips directories that I want to be excluded, it also has a lot of nifty options.
 Only that, with its default settings, it still doesn't do exactly what I want.

 My idea is that I can synchronize and backup in one step, bearing in mind that a transfer of data to another computer doubles the data integrity and may make additional drives or even DVDs expendable.
-Well, as I don't want to update/synchronize more than twice a week (on Thursday night and Sunday evening, each time I leave and return, respectively), it wouldn't save me from having additional safety measures like a RAID.
+Well, as I don't want to update/synchronize more than twice a week (on Friday afternoon and Sunday evening, each time I leave and return, respectively), it wouldn't save me from having additional safety measures like a RAID.
 But I am willing to take the risk of losing something like the work of two or at most three days in cases of a hard disk crash.
+I backup my whole data to a USB or network drive every few weeks.

 Anyway, when I made up my mind about the possibilities of combining a synchronization with a backup, I found that when I am working with a file, the new version is almost always an improvement over the old one.
 And while I wouldn't keep the old version when working on just one computer, it wouldn't make a lot of sense to keep them on a two-computer configuration either.
 In other words, unless I decide to retrieve the old file manually because I saved crap, the new version always replaces an old one of the same file in the automatic synchronization, regardless of the direction of the transfer.